 If you signed up for ShopKeep on or after October 12, 2017, use this article to set up basic items.
-If you signed up prior to October 12, 2017, keep an eye out as we will be slowly rolling out the new basic item creation form for everyone within the next several days.
+If you signed up prior to October 12, 2017, keep an eye out as we will be slowly rolling out the new basic item creation form for everyone soon.
 Visit this Adding Basic Items article for setting up via the old form.

 Add Basic Items

 Basic items are inventory items without multiple options or variants like color, size, or material.
 Alternatively, basic items can have modifiers like extra cheese, no tomatoes, large coffee, or almond milk, attached to them for item customization.

 For large inventories (50+), use Bulk Management to import your basic items via spreadsheet.

 Check out our Adding Items video below to learn more.

 Enter item details like price, quantity, and cost.
 You can also decide whether the item’s inventory quantity should be tracked, if the item is active on the register, or if the item is a liability.

 To learn about creating items with variants, visit our Add an Item with Variants article.